 "Financial dates are a great way for couples to set priorities, build trust and increase marital bliss," says Jennifer Openshaw, chief executive of FamilyFN, a Los Angeles company that provides financial advice.
 "Probably the biggest mistake couples make is not talking about money.
 It's really about setting aside time so you can both plan for your hopes and dreams."

 This question is the best way to start a money conversation, says Openshaw.
 For example, does one of you want to go back to school, start your own business or own a vacation home?
 And if you plan to raise a family, how many children and when?
 Would you both continue working, or would one spouse want to quit and stay home with the kids?
 Discussing your hopes and dreams together will help you set priorities and identify savings goals.

 Before you can create an effective strategy to reach your goals, each person should fill out a net worth worksheet, detailing his or her assets and liabilities.
 Once you know where you stand right now, it's much easier to move forward.
 If you'd like to consult a professional to help with your financial planning, see How to Pick a Financial Planner for more information.

+And if you haven't discussed it already, now may also be a good time to bring up a prenup.
 A prenuptial agreement spells out how assets will be distributed in the event of a divorce.
 With about one-third of first marriages and half of second marriages ending in divorce, it makes sense to protect your financial interests.